scroll for more

 Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up to date in the state’s business database.
 Some states require reports each year, while others only require them biennially or not at all.
 No matter what your state requires, you’ll need to stay on top of it to keep your LLC in good standing.
 To learn more about about annual reports, see our annual reports definition page.

-There are few websites that provide such a comprehensive overview of starting a handyman business as this one does.
+There are few websites that provide such a comprehensive overview of handyman business models as this one does.
 The Handyman Business Guide to Success lays out the five steps to success — making the decision, setting up your business, handyman truck and tools, setting your prices, and marketing — making it easy to figure out exactly what you need to do to get your business off the ground.

 Think of TaskRabbit as the Uber of handymen.
 The TaskRabbit platform is a gig economy app that allows consumers to hire people for small jobs.
 Popular categories include handymen, cleaning, delivery, furniture assembly, and moving services.
 TaskRabbit lets you know when there are potential jobs near you, and it lets you set your own rates and only work with the people you choose.